Parvashah09/Smart-Tab-Cleaner/readme.md

 ## Note

-Smart Tab Cleaner is designed for personal use and is not affiliated with or endorsed by Google.
+TabSweepwe is designed for personal use and is not affiliated with or endorsed by Google.
 It's open-source and intended for educational and productivity purposes.